artists shape history

 You want to create those films that run through your mind.
 You can see these movies or shows in your head.
 And you have things to say that should be said – and that we should hear.

 Maybe you give voice to a community that’s been kept invisible and marginalized.
-Or you want to use story-telling to inspire people to work together and build the kind of world we want to live in.
-Or you’ve always been passionate and creative and you know in your heart of hearts that you’d blow us away if your talents were given a chance.
+Or you want to use storytelling to inspire people to work together and build the kind of world we want to live in.
+Or you’ve always been passionate and creative and know in your heart of hearts that you’d blow us away if your talents were given a chance.

 You are right to think these things.